 Aside from having so many great Irish actors praised for their skill, talent and charisma, Ireland is also a beautiful filming location.
 Some of the biggest movies, shows and franchises of all time have used Ireland as their backdrop.
 Check out the 20 biggest movies filmed in Ireland to find out more!

 There is something almost ethereal about our little country, from charming fairytale-like villages to stunning natural landscapes such as the Burren and the Giants Causeway, as well as ancient castles and isolated woodland.
-This variety has helped to make Ireland a popular filming location for some of the biggest movie franchises in the world.
+This variety has helped to make Ireland a famous filming location for some of the biggest movie franchises in the world.

 Which Irish movies do you think will feature on this list?